ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 2. Click on the gear button in the top right and select `Preferences`.
 3. Navigate to the `General` tab.
 4. Check `Create log files` and close the window.
-5. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+5. Use the VPN software in such a way that the error may be logged e.g. if you cannot connect then attempt to connect to the VPN.
 6. Click on the small IVPN icon in your menu bar and then `Diagnostics logs`.
 Once the logs have been generated, click on the `Send logs` button.

 ### Android